google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 3.2.8
 -----
 - Adds support for StageVideo
 - Tries to reload two times if the stream is not initially found.
+Also does 3 connection attempts if the connection fails with RTMP.

 3.2.7
 -----